 Alternative Courses (continued)

 Under ordinary circumstances, students or their parents/guardians shall pay for approved alternate credit courses the student chooses to take.
-However, the District will pay for the tuition and textbook cost for one (1) KVHS virtual course for full-time students, provided the KVHS course is part of the student’s regular school day coursework and within budgetary parameters, of funds that have been allocated to the school.
+However, the District will pay for the tuition and textbook cost for one (1) online course for full-time students, provided the online course is part of the student’s regular school day coursework and within budgetary parameters, of funds that have been allocated to the school.
 The Superintendent shall determine, within the budget adopted by the Board, whether additional funding shall be granted, based on supporting data provided by the Principal.
-The Board shall pay the fee for expelled students who are permitted to take virtual courses in alternative settings.
+The Board shall pay the fee for expelled students who are permitted to take online courses in alternative settings.

-Through its policies and/or supervision plan, the school shall be responsible for providing appropriate supervision and monitoring of students taking virtual courses.
+Through its policies and/or supervision plan, the school shall be responsible for providing appropriate supervision and monitoring of students taking online courses.

 Reference: